OpenNebula/vOneCloud-docs/docs/source/infrastructure_configuration/add_new_vcenter.rst

 Several different Address Ranges can be added as well in the Virtual Network creation and/or Update dialog, pretty much in the same way as it can be done at the time of acquiring the resources explained in the :ref:`Import vCenter guide <acquire_resources>`.

-Read more about the `vCenter drivers <http://docs.opennebula.org/4.10/administration/virtualization/vcenterg.html>`__.
+Read more about the :doc:`vCenter drivers <administration/virtualization/vcenterg.html>`.